grundleborg/slack-advanced-exporter/README.md

 Installation
 ------------

+The slack-advanced-exporter depends on Python 3 to run, and has only been tested on Linux systems at this stage (although it will almost certainly run fine on MacOS too, but I'm not sure at all about whether it will work as is on Windows).

     git clone https://github.com/grundleborg/slack-advanced-exporter.git
     cd slack-advanced-exporter
     pip install -r requirements.txt

-(You might like to use a Python virtualenvironment so you don't need to install the tool's requirements system wide).
+You might like to use a Python virtualenvironment so you don't need to install the tool's requirements system wide.

 Usage
 -----